 One of the main reasons why teams fail is because of poor communication.
 When employees are accountable for their actions, they’re more likely to communicate with their team members and employers.

-This helps to ensure that everyone is on the same page and that tasks are completed properly.
+This helps ensure everyone is on the same page and tasks are correctly completed.

 5. It Sets Clear Expectations

-When there’s no accountability in the workplace, it’s hard to know what’s expected of employees.
+When there’s no accountability in the workplace, knowing what’s expected of employees is hard.
 This can lead to confusion and frustration on both sides.

 However, when employees are accountable for their actions, it sets clear expectations for everyone involved.